msu-cmse-courses/cmse495-FS25/0331-Figure_Reproducibility_Review.md

 ## Agenda

-- (5 minutes) Break up into two groups
+- (5 minutes) Break up into tripod groups.
+Split people up so that there are members of each team in each tripod group.
 - (5 minutes) Quick Introductions.
 Identify a timekeeper, notetaker, code reviewer, and facilitator.
 - (20 minutes) Review Installation and Figure instructions
 - (10 minutes) Discussion and brainstorming about improvements